 Myths about PMP Certification

-When I was preparing my PMP exam & I came to know many myths about it.
+When I was preparing for my PMP exam & I came to know many myths about it.
 Let see some of those;

 - PMP certification passing score is 61%.

-- A fixed passing score is applicable to all candidates
+- A fixed passing score applies to all candidates.

 - Each question carries equal marks.